 Now, their temperament may change some once you get them home and they find themselves adjusting to a new environment.

-However, this initial interaction should, at the very least, give you some confidence into how to handle them properly and provide insight on their temperament when they’re in a familiar environment.
+However, this initial interaction should, at the very least, give you some confidence in how to handle them properly and provide insight into their temperament when they’re in a familiar environment.

 Just as a hungry dog might nip at your hands when offering a treat, bearded dragons too can accidentally bite when hungry.